wtsi-hgi/wes-qc/docs/wxs-qc_howto.md

 ### Obtain resource files

-The WES-QC pipeline uses a set of resource data.
+The WxS-QC pipeline uses a set of resource data.
 For the resource description and obtaining instruction, refer to the [resources description section](wxs-qc_prepare-resources.md).